 Our curriculum allows all to have the opportunity to explore high-quality texts in depth, enhancing reading comprehension and providing meaningful contexts and purposes for writing.
 The teaching of this programme is flexible and class teachers are then, in turn, able to apply their own creativity to cover the objectives.

 Teachers clearly model writing skills and document the learning journey through consistent working walls; guided writing sessions are used to target specific needs of both groups and individuals.
 Children have opportunities to write at length, in extended, independent writing sessions at the end of a unit of work – applying their taught skills to an unsupported piece of writing.

-Grammar at Whittington Primary School
+Grammar at Whittington Primary and Nursery School